All Products

 2. Call the CreateSession API to create a session.
 To mount persistent storage for the session, add the nas_config parameter to the request.

-3. When you call InvokeFunction, include the sessionId to route the request to the session instance with the bound storage.
+3. When you call InvokeFunction, include the sessionId to route the request to the session instance with the associated storage.

-4. As needed, you can call UpdateSession or DeleteSession to manage the session lifecycle.
+4. As needed, call UpdateSession or DeleteSession to manage the session lifecycle.

 image